Gluten-related disorders: Gluten ataxia

 Gluten ataxia is an autoimmune disease triggered by the ingestion of gluten.
 With gluten ataxia, damage takes place in the cerebellum, the balance center of the brain that controls coordination and complex movements like walking, speaking and swallowing, with loss of Purkinje cells.
 People with gluten ataxia usually present gait abnormality or incoordination and tremor of the upper limbs.
 Gaze-evoked nystagmus and other ocular signs of cerebellar dysfunction are common.
 Myoclonus, palatal tremor, and opsoclonus-myoclonus may also appear.

 Early diagnosis and treatment with a gluten-free diet can improve ataxia and prevent its progression.
 The effectiveness of the treatment depends on the elapsed time from the onset of the ataxia until diagnosis, because the death of neurons in the cerebellum as a result of gluten exposure is irreversible.

 Gluten ataxia accounts for 40% of ataxias of unknown origin and 15% of all ataxias.
 Less than 10% of people with gluten ataxia present any gastrointestinal symptom, yet about 40% have intestinal damage.

 Non-celiac gluten sensitivity (NCGS)

-Non-celiac gluten sensitivity (NCGS), or gluten sensitivity (GS), is a possible syndrome in which people develop a variety of intestinal and/or extraintestinal symptoms that improve when gluten is removed from the diet, after coeliac disease and wheat allergy are excluded.
+Non-celiac gluten sensitivity (NCGS), or gluten intolerance, is a syndrome in which people develop a variety of intestinal and/or extraintestinal symptoms that improve when gluten is removed from the diet, after coeliac disease and wheat allergy are excluded.
 NCGS, which is possibly immune-mediated, now appears to be more common than coeliac disease, with a prevalence estimated to be 6–10 times higher.

 Gastrointestinal symptoms, which resemble those of irritable bowel syndrome (IBS), may include any of the following: abdominal pain, bloating, bowel habit abnormalities (either diarrhea or constipation), nausea, aerophagia, gastroesophageal reflux disease, and aphthous stomatitis.